cowrie/cowrie/docs/BACKEND_POOL.rst

     </rule>

-Each rule specifies a type of traffic (TCP, UDP...) and direction, whether to accept or drop that traffic, and the destiantion of traffic.
-The default filter provided allows inbound SSH and Telnet connections (without which the VM would be unusable, outbound ICMP traffic (to allow pinging) and outbound DNS querying.
-All other traffic is dropped as per the last rule, thus forbidding any download or tunnelling.
+Each rule specifies a type of traffic (TCP, UDP...) and direction, whether to accept or drop that traffic, and the destination of the traffic.
+The default filter allows inbound SSH and Telnet connections (without which the VM would be unusable), outbound ICMP traffic (to allow pinging), and outbound DNS queries.
+All other traffic is dropped by the last rule, thus forbidding any download or tunneling.

 **VERY IMPORTANT NOTE:** some attacks consist of downloading malicious software or accessing illegal content through insecure machines (such as your honeypot).
 Our provided filter restricts